My Daily Writing Challenge in 1,000 Days

 Writing, to me, is simply thinking through my fingers. ~ Isaac Asimov

-Free flow writing e.g. Mental vomit
+Free-flow writing e.g. Mental vomit

-Mental vomit or stream of consciousness writing (or free writing) is when you write whatever comes to your mind.
+Mental vomit or stream of consciousness writing (or freewriting) is when you write whatever comes to your mind.
 It is really easy to do.
 You always have some thoughts in your head.
 Write it down.
 Then you have another thought.
 Write it down.
 Continue until you have 500 words.
 The speed of writing mental vomit depends on your typing speed.

-Free flow writing is the fastest writing you can do.
+Free-flow writing is the fastest writing you can do.

 Why write mental vomit?
 When to write mental vomit?

-Number one reason for me was exhaustion.
+The number one reason for me to write a stream of consciousness was exhaustion.

-When you complete a 10 plus hour work day, then it’s pretty hard to take another 30 to 60 minutes to complete your daily writing exercise.
+When you complete a 10 plus hour workday, then it’s pretty hard to take another 30 to 60 minutes to complete your daily writing exercise.
 In these cases, it’s convenient to write what comes to mind at the moment.
-The speed of free flow writing ensures that the writing exercise won’t take up too much of your time.
+The speed of free-flow writing ensures that the writing exercise won’t take up too much of your time.